 After you change the version of SQL Server, register your SQL Server VM with the SQL IaaS Agent extension again so that you can use the Azure portal to view the version of SQL Server.
-The listed version number should now reflect the newly upgraded version and edition of your SQL Server installation.
+The listed version number should now reflect your SQL Server installation's newly upgraded version and edition.

 - We recommend that you initiate backups/update statistics/rebuild indexes/check consistency after the upgrade is finished.
-You can also check the individual database compatibility levels to make sure that they reflect your desired level.
+You can also check the individual database compatibility levels to ensure they reflect your desired level.

 - After SQL Server is updated on the VM, make sure that the Edition property of SQL Server in the Azure portal matches the installed edition number for billing.

 - The ability to change the edition is a feature of the SQL IaaS Agent extension.
 Deploying an Azure Marketplace image through the Azure portal automatically registers a SQL Server VM with the extension.
-However, customers who are self-installing SQL Server will have to manually register their SQL Server VM.
+However, customers who self-install SQL Server have to manually register their SQL Server VM.